-- Hold regular meetings of the Health & Wellbeing Group and update the action plan. - Report to the full Governing Body the progress of the plan. - Provide regular updates through the School News to parents and through the website - Collect evidence of initiatives undertaken.
+- Hold regular meetings of the Health & Wellbeing Group. - Report to the full Governing Body the progress of the plan. - Provide regular updates through Newport News to parents and through the website. - Collect evidence of initiatives undertaken.

-The School will complete a 'Travel to School' survey each October to measure and monitor the success of the School Travel Plan.
+The School will complete a 'Travel to School' survey annually at the start the Spring Term to measure and monitor the success of the School Travel Plan.

 We will also review the plan annually using the data from the survey and produce a report on our achievements, objectives and targets for the next period.
-We will also do a full review every five years.